mapbox/mapbox-upload/README.md

 -------------
 Library for interfacing with the Mapbox upload API.

-## Disclaimer

-This software uses a private Mapbox API so:

-- Be sure know what you are doing
-- Contact support@mapbox.com before using it
-- Don't use for mission critical applications

 ## Authentication

 A Mapbox API token is required for authentication.
 Generate a **secret** token